ItunuIsewon/PGCAfricaAI_2025/modules/Practical_1.md

 ## Dataset Overview
 This synthetic dataset consists of 1,000 simulated individuals with a combination of demographic, clinical, and genomic features relevant to population genetics and association studies.
-It contains 1,013 variables, including age, sex, and cohort information, which represent different population groups.
+It contains 1,013 variables, including age, sex, and cohort information, representing different population groups.
-Clinical data include measurements such as systolic and diastolic blood pressure, LDL and HDL cholesterol levels, height, weight, and body mass index
+Clinical data include measurements such as systolic and diastolic blood pressure, LDL and HDL cholesterol levels, height, weight, and body mass index.

 ******
 ```python